-I am a senior majoring in Psychology with a minor in Quantitative Social Science.
+I graduated from UH with a B.S. in Psychology, minor Quantitative Social Science.
 In addition to being a research assistant with the lab, I am also the website administrator.
 My research interests include how language is developed and processed in the brain, and how social factors affect cognitive development.

 Chancellor's Professor Of Psychology

 Associate Professor & Director, Sleep and Anxiety Center of Houston, University of Houston

 Professor, Director of Clinical Training, Director of the Developmental Psychopathology Lab, University of Houston